 Yardbird Southern Table & Bar

-Bloody Marys, bourbon, biscuits and bacon make this weekend brunch very popular.
-Chef Jeff McInnis serves a down home Southern meal at this South Beach eatery with BLT Benedict Biscuits, stacks of pancakes with bourbon maple syrup, Country Ham and Cheese, Steak and Eggs, stacks of waffles, banana bread, and pumpkin beignets.
+Bloody Marys, bourbon, biscuits and bacon make this a very popular weekend brunch on Lincoln Road.
+Chef Jeff McInnis serves a down home Southern meal at this popular South Beach eatery with BLT Benedict Biscuits, stacks of pancakes with bourbon maple syrup, Country Ham and Cheese, Steak and Eggs, stacks of waffles, banana bread, and pumpkin beignets.
 All of these brunch specialties can be found on the menu along with the Yardbird's staples like the famous fried chicken and waffles that come served with a watermelon or the much-loved grits.

 Sunset Harbor Hot Spot